-Fieldwork for the project is based in Riau, Indonesia and involves close collaboration with researchers at the Sinar Mas Agro Resources and Technology Research Institute (SMARTRI).
-The project takes an experimental approach, and has established large 150m by 150m plots in mature oil palm plantation sites.
-The understory complexity of these plots is being manipulated as part of the project, to investigate whether understory plants are important for maintaining biodiversity and healthy ecosystem functioning in oil palm landscapes.
+Fieldwork for the projects is based in Riau, Indonesia and involves close collaboration with researchers at the Sinar Mas Agro Resources and Technology Research Institute (SMARTRI).
+The projects involve large scale experimental manipulations of the oil palm plantation landscape, alongside long term monitoring of the effects on biodiversity, ecosystem functions and oil palm yield.

-The project is already yielding interesting results, including clear impacts of understory removal on dragonfly abundance and diversity as well as the abundance of important predatory assassin bugs, which are important for pest control in the plantations.
-Outcomes from BEFTA project will be of direct relevance to conservation practitioners and agronomists and will help to inform more sustainable management practices in tropical agricultural landscapes.
+The projects are already yielding interesting results, including clear impacts of understory removal on dragonfly abundance and diversity as well as the abundance of predatory assassin bugs, which are important for pest control in the plantations.
+Outcomes from BEFTA and RERTA Projects will be of direct relevance to conservation practitioners and agronomists and will help to inform more sustainable management practices in tropical agricultural landscapes.

 Collaboration with the BCN Wildlife Trust (www.wildlifebcn.org)

 Our group is collaborating with the Bedfordshire, Cambridgeshire and Northamptonshire Wildlife Trust to facilitate research on reserves in Cambridgeshire and Bedfordshire.
 This includes continued analysis of butterfly survey data collected from important Bedfordshire chalk grassland reserves and an ongoing monitoring project at East Pit Nature Reserve in Cherry Hinton, Cambridge.